girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/Components.md

     <Greet name="Jack" />
 );
 ```
 This will going to throw an error.
 React can't render more than one element inside a single component.
-So we have to wrap our `Greet` component inside a `div` tag.
-After wrapping up inside `div`, this whole thing will be count as a single JSX element.
+So we have to wrap our `Greet` component inside a `fragment` tag.
+After wrapping up inside `fragment`, this whole thing will be count as a single JSX element.
 For wrapping up, we can also use ghost tags.
 ```js
 return (
     <>